Probing hadronic gamma-ray and high-energy neutrino emission from Gaia DR2 star clusters: Comparison to -ray detected stellar clusters

 \subsection{Westerlund~1}

 Wd1 has an estimated age and mass of $\sim 8$\,Myr and $2.2\times 10^4\, \rm M_{\odot}$ \citep{celli2023} respectively, and as such a considerable number of SNe have already occurred within it.
-We estimate a total number of 51 SNe, contributing to the average density within the cluster, among which 28 SNe have occurred within one advection time, thereby contributing to the total mechanical luminosity of the cluster.
-Note, however, that the estimated age in literature ranges from $\sim 4$\,Myr \citep{Gennaro+2011} to 10\,Myr \citep{Navarete+2022-Wd1}.
-This uncertainty is probably the result of an intrinsic temporal spread of several Myrs for the star-forming process instead of a single monolithic starburst episode scenario, which consequently may yield different ages when using a different sample of stars or different modelling assumptions.
-If one considers the smaller age value, the number of SNe would be reduced to $\sim 17$ (14 of which in one advection time).
-We adopt a distance of 4\,kpc, as it is the preferred distance estimated in the most recent literature bases on Gaia DR3 \citep{Navarete+2022-Wd1, Rocha+2022-Wd1}, although a distance of $\sim 7$\, kpc has been also adopted in past works \citep{gaiadr2_2018}.
+We estimate a total number of 51 SNe, contributing to the average density within the cluster, among which 28 SNe have occurred within one advection time, thereby contributing to the non thermal particles present inside the bubble.
+The estimated age in the literature ranges from $\sim 4$\,Myr \citep{Gennaro+2011} to 10\,Myr \citep{Navarete+2022-Wd1}.
+This uncertainty is probably the result of an intrinsic temporal spread of several Myrs for the star-forming process instead of a single starburst episode scenario, which consequently may yield different ages when using a different sample of stars or different modelling assumptions.
+If we consider the smaller age value, the number of SNe would be reduced to $\sim 17$ (14 of which in one advection time).
+We adopt a distance of 4\,kpc, as it is the preferred distance estimated in the most recent literature based on Gaia DR3 \citep{Navarete+2022-Wd1, Rocha+2022-Wd1}, although a distance of $\sim 7$\, kpc has also been adopted in past works \citep{gaiadr2_2018}.

-The shaded band in the top panel of Figure~\ref{fig:data} shows that the observational data from H.E.S.S.\citep{Westerlund1_2022} and Fermi-LAT \citep{2013MNRAS.434.2289OhmWest1} can be well bracketed by our model.
-Whilst the lower bound corresponds to the cluster wind only, the upper bound is determined by including shell fragmentation, accounting for the contribution from SNe and for an approximate factor 2 underestimation of the total cluster mass \citep{celli2023}, the latter being obtained by comparing our mass estimate to literature values available for this cluster \citep{Gennaro+2011}.
-The other lines show the SED resulting from accounting for the different effects one at a time.
-All cases assume Kraichnan diffusion.
-The ISM density is in the range $5.9-9.4\,{\rm cm}^{-3}$, following the approach defined in Appendix~\ref{sec:AppDens}, and a CR efficiency of 10\% is sufficient to cover the data.
+The shaded band in the top left panel of Figure~\ref{fig:data} shows that the observational data from H.E.S.S. \citep{Westerlund1_2022} and Fermi-LAT \citep{2013MNRAS.434.2289OhmWest1} can be well bracketed by our model.
+Whilst the lower bound corresponds to the cluster wind only using the estimated mass of $2.2\times 10^4\, \rm M_{\odot}$, the upper bound is determined by accounting for the contribution from 62 SNe and for an approximate factor 2 underestimation of the total cluster mass \citep{celli2023}, the latter being obtained by comparing our mass estimate to literature values available for this cluster that estimate a total mass of $49000 M_\odot$ \citep{Gennaro+2011}.
+We assume Bohm diffusion, and the ISM density is in the range $5.9-19\,{\rm cm}^{-3}$, following the approach defined in Appendix~\ref{sec:AppDens}, and the CR efficiency varies from a lower bound of 5\% to a maximum of 10\% to cover the data.